YaelBenShalom/Turtlebot3-SLAM-from-scratch/nuturtle_robot/README.md

 - Launch `roslaunch nuturtle_robot basic_remote.launch --ros-args` to view any optional arguments and their instructions.
 - Launch `roslaunch nuturtle_robot basic_remote.launch robot:=localhost` to run the node on the local machine.

+Please visit [my website](https://yaelbenshalom.github.io/EKF_SLAM/index.html) for more information about this package.

 ## Nodes and launchfiles

 This library contains several nodes and launchfiles: